tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ssm_activation.md

 ## Parameters

-### activation_id _(required)_
+`activation_id` _(required)_

-This resource accepts a single parameter, the SSM Activation ID.
+: This resource accepts a single parameter, the SSM Activation ID.
   This can be passed either as a string or as a `activation_id: 'value'` key-value entry in a hash.

 ## Properties